 where the constants $\alpha$ and $\kappa_2$ are evaluated below by considering the lobe volume evolution.

 A major limitation of the \citet{Scheuer+1974} model concerns the sideways expansion of the lobe, which is assumed to occur at the same velocity at every point on the lobe surface at any given time $t$.
-This expansion rate is derived by equating the lobe pressure to the ram pressure presented by the ambient medium as the lobe widens; i.e. $\rho v_\perp^2 = p(t)$ where the ambient gas density is reasonably approximated as $\rho \sim kR^{-\beta}$.
+This expansion rate is derived by equating the lobe pressure to the ram pressure presented by the ambient medium as the lobe widens, i.e., $\rho v_\perp^2 = p(t)$, where the ambient gas density is reasonably approximated as $\rho \sim kR^{-\beta}$.
 This sidewards expansion can only commence at locations already reached by the jet material.
-The half-width of the lobe at some location $r$ along the jet axis is thus given by
+The half-width of the lobe at some location $r$ along the jet axis is, thus, given by:

-where $t(r)$ is the time when the jet-head reached the location $r$ along the jet axis, and $t(R)$ is the source age when the jet has its present length $R$.
-This integral is evaluated in Appendix \ref{app:Lobe volume}.
+where $t(r)$ is the time when the jet head reached the location $r$ along the jet axis and $t(R)$ is the source age when the jet has its present length $R$.
+This integral is evaluated in Appendix~\ref{app:Lobe volume}.

-The lobe volume at the source age $t \equiv t(R)$ is found by integrating over all locations $r$ along the jet axis,
+The lobe volume at the source age $t \equiv t(R)$ is found by integrating over all locations $r$ along the jet axis:

-Dimensional analysis shows that the only possible solution is for $\alpha = (14 - 5\beta)/4$.
-The lobe expansion is therefore {\it not} self-similar (which would require $V \propto R^3$ and hence $\alpha=3$) unless $\beta=0.4$, i.e. in a gently declining density profile representative of cluster cores.
-For a uniform medium as considered by \citet{Scheuer+1974}, the exponent converges to $\alpha = \tfrac{7}{2}$, while in a steep environment ($\beta = 2$) representative of the outer regions of groups or clusters, the lobe volume scales linearly with jet length leading to a rapid increase in the lobe axis ratio.
+{Dimensional} analysis shows that the only possible solution is for $\alpha = (14 - \beta)/4$.
+The lobe expansion is, therefore, {\it not} self-similar (which would require $V \propto R^3$, and hence, $\alpha=3$) unless $\beta=2$, i.e., in a rapidly declining density profile representative of the outer regions of groups or clusters.
+For a uniform medium, as considered by \citet{Scheuer+1974}, the exponent converges to $\alpha = \tfrac{7}{2}$.

-The constant of proportionality, $\kappa_2$, is similarly found by comparing terms not involving $R$, yielding
+The constant of proportionality, $\kappa_2$, is similarly found by comparing terms not involving $R$, yielding: